How To Know If You're In An Abusive Relationship

 • Other physically aggressive, unsafe, or threatening actions

 Physical abuse can be extremely dangerous.
 It may escalate over time, and there is a risk of injury, disability, or death.
-If you feel unable to leave an abusive situation, call 1-800-799-SAFE (7233) or text “START” to 88788.
-You are not alone, and you are not the only person experiencing this kind of abuse.
+If you are unable to leave, or are afraid to attempt leaving on your own, an abusive situation, call 1-800-799-SAFE (7233) or text “START” to 88788.
+You are not alone, and you are not the only person experiencing this.

 Sexual abuse